1

 let protocol =

-settings_to_protocol(self.proxy_version, encode_settings(pt_target.settings()))?;
+settings_to_protocol(self.proxy_version, encode_settings(pt_target.settings()))

 let stream =

-connect_via_proxy(&self.runtime, &self.proxy_addr, &protocol, pt_target.addr()).await?;
+connect_via_proxy(&self.runtime, &self.proxy_addr, &protocol, pt_target.addr())

 Ok((pt_target.into(), stream))